TeHikuMedia/privacy/rongo.md

 We will use your personal information:

-- to provide certain features and services of the App including but not limited to the ability to log in and use the app across multiple devices,
+- to provide certain features and services of the App including but not limited to the ability to log in and use the app across multiple devices;
-- to respond to communications from you, including a complaint
+- to respond to communications from you, including a complaint;
-- to protect and/or enforce our legal rights and interests, including defending any claim
+- to protect and/or enforce our legal rights and interests, including defending any claim;
 - for any other purpose authorised by you or the Act.

 ## Disclosing your personal information

 We may disclose your personal information to:

-- a person who can require us to supply your personal information (e.g. a regulatory authority)
+- a person who can require us to supply your personal information (e.g. a regulatory authority);
-- any other person authorised by the Act or another law (e.g. a law enforcement agency)
+- any other person authorised by the Act or another law (e.g. a law enforcement agency);
 - any other person authorised by you.

 A business that supports our services and products may be located outside New Zealand.
 This may mean your personal information is held and processed outside New Zealand.